 - encourages students to violate school/District polices, regulations and procedure

 For purposes of an audience of students, forms of expression that are vulgar, indecent, lewd, or sexually explicit may be considered obscene.

 Student journalists shall be provided the opportunity to inform, entertain, investigate, interpret and evaluate in their work.
 Student journalists are entitled to the protection of the “fair comment rule,” which provides that all persons are free to express opinion on matters of common interest.
-Students are free to comment responsibly on school policies, the performance of school administrators, teachers, or employees, so long as the comments or criticisms are statements of opinion and are not libelous.
+Students are free to comment responsibly on school policies and the performance of school administrators, teachers, or other employees provided the comments or criticisms are statements of opinion and are not libelous.
 However, student journalists are not entitled to a wholesale defamation exemption under the fair comment rule merely by including the disclaimer “In my opinion” or a similar phrase in conjunction with a false and damaging statement.

 Students and other interested persons shall have an opportunity to express their attitudes and views as long as those expressions do not violate the above prohibitions.

 Schools have a substantial educational interest in teaching student writers journalistic skills.
 Journalism advisors will supervise student writers to maintain professional standards of English and journalism and to comply with Iowa law, including the restrictions in the Code of Iowa.
 The duties of the advisor include: